 What is Oil of Wild Oregano?

-Oil of wild oregano comes from naturally growing plants in unspoiled environments, making it more sattvic (pure) contains high levels of carvacrol and is free from fillers and additives.
+Oil of wild oregano comes from naturally growing plants in unspoiled environments, making it more sattvic (pure) and containing high levels of carvacrol and is free from fillers and additives.
 When choosing a product, look for wild-harvested, organic oils combined with black seed oil or extra virgin olive oil to ensure balance and effectiveness.

 FAQs: Oregano oil from an Ayurvedic Perspective